FOIA Rules & Procedures

-12. Intent to Deny Records: If the Park District intends to deny a FOIA request pursuant to 5 ILCS 140/7(1)(c) or 5 ILCS 140/7(1)(f), the FOIA officer shall, within the time period(s) provided for responding to a request, provide written notice to the requester and the Public Access Counselor of its intent to deny the request in whole or in part.
+12. Intent to Deny Records: If the Park District intends to deny a FOIA request pursuant to 5 ILCS 140/7(1)(c) or 5 ILCS 140/7(1)(f), the FOIA Officer shall, within the time period(s) provided for responding to a request, provide written notice to the requester and the Public Access Counselor of its intent to deny the request in whole or in part.
 The notice shall include: a copy of the FOIA request; the Park District’s proposed response; and a detailed summary of the Park District’s basis for asserting the exemption.
 Within 5 days of receipt of said notice of intent to deny access to records, the PAC shall notify the Park District and the requester whether further inquiry is warranted.

-13. Denial of Records; Exemption(s): If requested information cannot be released due to its exempt nature, or if a request is unduly burdensome, or if the Park District has no such record, the FOIA officer, or his or her designee, shall complete a “Denial of Request for Records” form and mail same to the requester along with a blank “Notice of Appeal” form.
+13. Denial of Records; Exemption(s): If requested information cannot be released due to its exempt nature, or if a request is unduly burdensome, or if the Park District has no such record, the FOIA Officer, or his or her designee, shall complete a “Denial of Request for Records” form and mail same to the requester along with a blank “Notice of Appeal” form.
 The Denial of Request for Records form shall include: (i) the decision to deny the request; (ii) the reasons for the denial, including a detailed factual basis for the application of any exemption claimed; (iii) the names and titles or positions of each person responsible for the denial; (iv) the right to review by the Public Access Counselor and the address and phone number for the Public Access Counselor; and (v) the right to judicial review.
 If an exemption is claimed, then the denial must include the specific reasons for the denial, including a detailed factual basis and a citation to support legal authority.

 A copy of each such denial letter and the completed request form should be sent to the Executive Director or Park District President and the Park District Attorney.
-Copies of all notices of denial will be retained by the FOIA officer, or his or her designee, in a central file that is publicly accessible and indexed by type of exemption.
+Copies of all notices of denial will be retained by the FOIA Officer, or his or her designee, in a central file that is publicly accessible and indexed by type of exemption.

-14. If a request for records is denied, the requester has sixty (60) days from receipt if such denial to file an appeal to the denial of production of records directed to the Illinois Public Access Counselor, whose address is:
+14. If a request for records is denied, the requester has sixty (60) days from receipt of such denial to file an appeal to the denial of production of records directed to the Illinois Public Access Counselor, whose address is:

 Illinois Public Access Counselor